Manish210103/Phoenix/README.md

-#Twitter - The Social Media Platform
+# Phoenix - The Social Media Platform

-Developed a Web Application where you can connect with people share your thoughts and interact with messages known as “tweets”.
-Registered users can post, like, and retweet tweets, but unregistered users can only read them.
+Developed a web application called "Phoenix" where users can connect with each other, share their thoughts, and interact with messages known as "tweets."
+The application is exclusively available for users with a college email ID from PSG College.
+All user information and data are stored in a database using phpMyAdmin, and the application is built using PHP.

-Youtube Link:
+**FrontEnd**: HTML5, CSS3, JavaScript

-FrontEnd: #html5 #css3 #javascript
+**BackEnd**: PHP
-BackEnd: #php
+**Web Framework**: Bootstrap 4
-Web Framework: #bootstrap4
+**Database**: MySQL

-DataBase: #mysql
+## Features

-#Features :
+1. **Login & Register**: Users can log in or register using their PSG College email ID.
-1. Login & Register
+2. **Post Tweets**: Registered users can post tweets to share their thoughts and updates.
-2. Post Tweets
+3. **Like & Comment on Tweets**: Users can like and comment on tweets to engage with others.
-3. Like & Comment on Tweets
+4. **Follow & Unfollow Users**: Users can follow and unfollow other users to stay connected.
-4. Follow & Unfollow users
+5. **Send Messages**: Users can send private messages to each other.
-5. Send Messages
+6. **Notification System**: Users receive notifications for likes, comments, and new followers.
-6. Notification System
+7. **Mention User**: Users can mention other users in their tweets using the "@" symbol.
-7. Mention User
+8. **Add Hashtag**: Users can add hashtags to their tweets for categorization and discoverability.
-8. Add Hashtag
+9. **Search User**: Users can search for other users on the platform.
-9. Search User
+10. **Edit Profile**: Users can edit their profile information, such as name, bio, and profile picture.

-10.Edit Profile
+## Phoenix-clone

-#twitter #clone #frontend #backend #database #fullstack #webapplication #coding #programming #yashgaur #developer #project #websitedesigner #websitedeveloper #html #css
+- Developed a platform called "Phoenix" that allows users with PSG College email IDs to connect and interact.

-# Twitter-clone
+- Implemented login and registration functionality, which verifies users with their college email ID and stores their data in the database.
-• Developed a platform where users can connect with people share thoughts and interact with messages.
+- Developed 10+ features, including posting tweets, liking and commenting on tweets, searching for users, and more.
-• Built basic login and register functionality which collects data from users and stores in the database.
+- Integrated XAMPP server and phpMyAdmin to manage the database and store/retrieve user data.

-• Implemented 10+ features including Post, Like, Comment, Search, and all the other social media functionalities.
+## Tags
-• Integrated XAMPP server and MySQL to store, retrieve, and manages data in the database.
+#html5 #css3 #javascript #php #bootstrap4 #mysql #webapplication #coding #programming #yashgaur #developer #project #websitedesigner #websitedeveloper #html #css